Guide to solving main issues while setting up and operating the Nemesida WAF.

 • correct installation and configuration of the Nemesida WAF API component, no errors in the log /var/log/uwsgi/nw-api/nw-api-logging.log;

-• the Nemesida WAF API server has access to the database to connect.
+• the Nemesida WAF API server has access to the database to connect;

 To activate the Nemesida WAF settings management functionality, several conditions must be met: